This post will show you how to distress wood beams to make a DIY mantel. Its an easy DIY project, and will be a huge upgrade for your fireplace!

 I knew that a perfectly aged, beautifully weathered, reclaimed wood beam mantle was probably going to be out of our price range.
 And unfortunately, being new to the area, we weren’t lucky enough to have any connections that could hook us up with a 100 year old barn to rummage through to find our own.

-That’s when I came up with the idea to do a little DIY to get the distressed wood beam mantel look!
+That’s when I came up with the idea to do a little DIY to get the distressed wood beam mantel!
 Below is my step by step process to make a brand new piece of wood look perfectly distressed!

-First, I sanded down all of the fresh cut edges.
-I wanted everything to look old and weathered so I didn’t hold back with the sanding.
-I used both medium and fine sandpaper strips to mix up the look and to keep it from looking too uniform.
-Next came the fun part!
-To get the distressed wood look, I grabbed any and every tool I thought would leave a nice imprint on the wood.
-I went to town on distressing! (this would be a good project for a day when you need to blow off some steam 😉 ).
-My favorite part was using a hatchet to chop out a few areas along the sides and corners to give it an authentic looking wear.
-Make sure to distress the wood at random, leaving marks all over.
+This would be a good project for a day when you need to blow off some steam.
+My favorite part was using a hatchet to chop out a few areas along the sides and corners to give it some authentic looking wear.
+Make sure to distress the wood at random leaving marks all over.
 You really can’t mess this part up.

-The wood looked like this when the distressing was finished:
+The wood beam looked like this when the distressing was finished:

-There ya go, a DIY distressed wood beam mantel.
-To say I’m happy with how it turned out would be quite the understatement.
+There you go, a DIY distressed wood beam mantel.
+To say I’m happy with how it turned out would be an understatement.
 You can view the completed fireplace project here!
-You won’t believe the before and afters!
-Looking for more DIY inspo?
-See how I used this same distressing process on our DIY blanket ladder!
+You won’t believe the before and after pictures!